-The Department of Internal Affairs (DIA) has released a map (below) showing the proposed boundaries of the three entities.
+The Department of Internal Affairs (DIA) has released a map (below) showing the proposed boundaries of the entities.

-We would be included in entity A (all of Auckland and Northland) and our Council is in the process of giving the Government feedback on the map and hasn't firmed up a position on the overall proposal and boundaries yet.
+Kaipara would be included in entity A (all of Auckland and Northland) and our Council is in the process of giving the Government feedback on the map and hasn't firmed up a position on the overall proposal and boundaries yet.

 At the Local Government NZ (LGNZ) Conference in mid-July the Government announced a $2.5 billion package for councils as part of its three waters reform.

-The package has three financial components:
+The package has four financial components:

 - Targeted support to ensure no councils are financially worse off as a result of transferring their three waters assets.
 This is designed to protect councils from any negative financial consequences of the asset transfer.